mark-Toufic/TheNexLevelTechicalChallenge/MyProject/README.md

 Mark Toufic's submission for NEX Level Gaming Technical Interview Challenge.

 ***DISCLAIMER***
-ALL ART ASSETS DOWNLOADED FROM UNITY ASSETS TORE
+ALL ART ASSETS DOWNLOADED FROM UNITY ASSET STORE

+Playable Build Located in Folder Build as My project

 What is my game?